openhab/org.openhab.binding.zwave/doc/shenzhen/coolcampwrplug_0_0.md

 ### Parameter 11: Clear Accumulated Energy

 Clear accumulated energy
-If this parameter is set to '0' or default, the accumulated energy saved in the plug will be cleared by '0'.
-Other values will not change current accumulated energy value.
-This parameter value cannot be saved in NVR mounted in the plug.
-The accumulated energy consumed will not be changed when the plug is added or removed from the Z-Wave network, but this value will be cleared after resetting the plug to factory default settings.

-Note: Users can also send METER_RESET (Meter Command Class) command to clear accumulated energy.
+<p&gtIf this parameter is set to '0' or default, the accumulated energy saved in the plug will be cleared by '0'.<br /&gtOther values will not change current accumulated energy value.<br /&gtThis parameter value cannot be saved in NVR mounted in the plug.
+The accumulated energy consumed will not be changed when the plug is added or removed from the Z-Wave network, but this value will be cleared after resetting the plug to factory default settings.</p&gt <p&gtNote: Users can also send METER_RESET (Meter Command Class) command to clear accumulated energy.</p&gt
 The following option values may be configured -:

 | Value  | Description |